-Sony MDR-XB50AP Extra Bass Review – Simple Budget Earbuds with Lots of Oomph
+Sony MDR-XB50AP Extra Bass Review – Budget Earbuds That Pack A Punch

 Discover comfy, durable, and bass-heavy in-ear headphones that are a real steal, but with one problem.

 Overall score: 3.4 out of 5 points.

 Sony MDR-XB50AP are one of the most popular basshead earbuds—for a reason.
 You get well-built, reliable, and good-sounding earbuds for less money than the competing alternatives.